 Skip advert

 Advertisement - Article continues below

-New for the facelift is a standard curved dual display unit spanning almost the entire width of the dash, measuring 12.3-inches and 14.9-inches for the dash and infotainment portions respectively.
-The system is one of the quickest, sharpest and most intuitive of any on the market, offering plenty of handy tools and entertainment features right from the bottom of the range.
+As standard, the latest G20 gets a curved dual display unit spanning almost the entire width of the dash, measuring 12.3-inches and 14.9-inches for the digital dial pack and infotainment screen respectively.
+The system is one of the quickest, sharpest and most intuitive of any on the market, although the sheer level of functionality on offer makes it more confusing to operate than previous BMW systems.

 The majority of the climate functions are now touch controlled through this display, but given the speed at which it operates, this is far less of an issue in the 3-series than most cars.
 There's also a satisfying rotary dial and a selection of buttons on the centre console for some level of haptic feedback, with the steering wheel retaining real, tactile buttons for the likes of cruise control, volume control and navigation of the various functions within the digital dashboard.

 Overall, the 3-series’ cabin is a very pleasant place to be, with excellent build quality, technology and ergonomics.
-There’s a host of standard equipment too, and if you'd like even more, there's plenty of extra kit to opt for – the Comfort Plus Package adds the likes of an electric bottled, electric front seats, a heated steering wheel and comfort access to the entry-level Sport for £2205, with uprated speakers, different interior trims and seat coverings also available for a cost throughout the range.
+There’s a host of standard equipment too, and if you'd like even more, there's plenty of extra kit to opt for – the Comfort Plus Package adds the likes of ambient lighting, front lumbar support and a wireless charging pad to the entry-level Sport for £1325, with uprated speakers, different interior trims and seat coverings also available throughout the range for extra cost.

+Skip advert